chetanraga12/lyit-ansible-project/README.md

 ```
 ansible-playbook portscan.yml --ask-become-pass
 ```
 The playbook will ask for the sudo password for the managed hosts.
-For compatibility, make sure this password is the same for all machines in listed in Ansible's inventory.
+For compatibility, make sure this password is the same for all machines listed in Ansible's inventory.